 - Opportunities for low-carbon banking products and services

 These areas align with the new standard framework for reporting by all companies and financial institutions set out by the G20-supported Task Force on Climate-related Financial Disclosures (TCFD).
-The TCFD was chaired by financial leaders Mark Carney (Governor of the Bank of England and Chairman of the G20’s Financial Stability Board) and Michael Bloomberg (the U.S. businessman and former mayor of New York), and, although its recommendations are voluntary, we believe the TCFD's recommendations may prove to be a game-changer that brings climate disclosure to the mainstream.
+The TCFD was chaired by financial leaders Mark Carney (governor of the Bank of England and chairman of the G20’s Financial Stability Board) and Michael Bloomberg (U.S. businessman and former mayor of New York), and, although voluntary, we believe the TCFD's recommendations may prove to be a game changer that brings climate disclosure to the mainstream.

 Our report finds notable progress in a number of areas, from wider industry collaboration to higher levels of support for low-carbon products and services.
 More banks have also adopted policies that exclude funding to carbon-intensive sectors.

 However, we have yet to see widespread adoption of comprehensive climate strategies covering all business functions and intentional commitments to reduce exposure to carbon-intensive sectors backed by explicit targets and timelines.
 We found limited evidence of banks taking systematic approaches to promoting low-carbon products and services.
 Furthermore, most of the banks engaged don't appear to be taking a progressive approach to public climate policy.
 This last component is an obstacle to creating necessary incentives and infrastructure required by the market in order to align with the Paris Agreement commitment.